I decided to take a look at the High Level Bridge’s new suicide prevention system. What I found does not impress me at all.

 What’s stopping someone experiencing suicidal thoughts from climbing up to this level?

 With all of that said, I will say this however.
 I am very pleased with council’s motion to add these help line phones to both ends of the bridge.
-These are just wonderful.
-I have zero complaints about these, so kudos to you all.
+These are great.
+I have no complaints about these, and kudos you all.

 Also, the fact that these were allowed to be engraved into the sidewalk, is also a beautiful thing.
 Thank you for that as well, city council.